Scurlock Foundation

 Application Success Factors

-Houston Connection: While the foundation does make grants outside Texas (particularly to Virginia and Massachusetts, where family members may have connections), Houston-based organizations receive the majority of funding.
+Houston Connection: While the foundation does make grants outside Texas (particularly to Virginia and Massachusetts, where family members may have connections), Houston-based organisations receive the majority of funding.
 The foundation's roots are deeply embedded in Houston's civic life.

 Arts and Culture Priority: The foundation has shown particular commitment to arts institutions, exemplified by the $2 million contribution to the Ellsworth Kelly "Austin" project at the Blanton Museum and the Scurlock Foundation Exhibition Endowment.